avahidi/tinydtb/README.rst

 If you are writing software for resource constrained devices, or for some other reason want to keep resource usage to a minimum (e.g. if you are writing a bootloader) you might find this library useful.

+The small size of the library (around 1K bytes on most architectures) allows you to add device tree functionality to your code without making it bloat,

 Building
 --------